 In all other cases a Ph.D. student must register for either a Residence Unit or Extended Residence.

 Note: Students who register for M&F are not assessed the University Facilities Fee, which includes membership to the Dodge Fitness Center.
-Beginning with the Spring 2014 semester, GSAS will pay the Dodge access membership fee during the academic year for GSAS doctoral students in Arts and Sciences programs who are registered M&F and either receiving their dissertation fellowship or otherwise eligible for GSAS funding through the multi-year funding package awarded upon admission.
+Beginning with the Spring 2014 semester, GSAS will pay the Dodge access membership fee during the academic year (fall and spring semesters only) for GSAS doctoral students in Arts and Sciences programs who are registered M&F and either receiving their dissertation fellowship or otherwise eligible for GSAS funding through the multi-year funding package awarded upon admission.
 For more information, see the announcement sent to students (PDF).

 Students in the following free-standing M.A. programs are charged tuition by the credit point and do not register for Residence Units.